-Highcliffe Castle (14 miles) Victorian Gothic castle on the cliffs above Highcliffe Beach.
+Highcliffe Castle (14 miles) Victorian Gothic castle and cafe on the cliffs above Highcliffe Beach.

 To the South West

 Sandbanks (17 miles) At the Western end of the sweep of Bournemouth bay, this famously expensive peninsular has wonderful sandy beaches on one side and Poole Harbour on the other.
-You can cross the mouth of Poole Harbour on a car ferry to get to Studland Bay, and the Isle of Purbeck
+You can cross the mouth of Poole Harbour on a car ferry (if it’s working) to get to Studland Bay and the Isle of Purbeck.

-Studland Bay is a National Trust nature reserve with unspoilt sandy beaches.
+Studland Bay (30 miles without Sandbanks ferry) is a National Trust nature reserve with unspoilt sandy beaches.
 Studland village has a pub and restaurant.
 Old Harry Rocks are three dramatic chalk formations near Studland marking the Eastern Point of the Jurassic Coast.

 The Jurassic Coast is a World Heritage Site stretching from Studland to Exmouth in Devon.
 Highlights include Durdle Door, the arched rock formation in the sea, Lulworth Cove, the almost circular bay with unique geology and West Bay cliffs (which featured in the TV drama Broadchurch).

-Lymington (20 miles) is an elegant Georgian town with a bustling high street and quays.
+Lymington (20 miles) is an elegant Georgian town with a bustling high street, old cobbled walkways and several quays, along with galleries, venues and a museum, plus an large outdoor seawater swimming pool.
 Ferries to the Isle of Wight go from here.
 Nearby are Beauleiu, home of the National Motor Museum, and historic Buckler’s Hard (see below).

 Wareham (20 Miles) is the gateway to the Isle of Purbeck.
 It’s a historic market town on the River Frome near Poole Harbour.
 It has plenty of pubs, cafes and restaurants plus massive earth ramparts built by Alfred the Great.